JohnGorter/TSCRIPTDEV/slides/02-introduction-to-typescript/030-what-is-ts.md

 ## What is TypeScript

 * *Syntactic sugar* for JavaScript
-* Superset of EcmaScript vNext
+* Superset of ECMAScript vNext
 * Types, classes, modules, decorators
 * *Transpiles* to JavaScript
     * `ES3`